SpaceVim/SpaceVim/docs/layers/checkers.md

 | `enable_ale`      | `false`       | Use ale as default checking tools                        |
 | `lint_on_the_fly` | `false`       | Syntax checking on the fly feature, disabled by default. |

+If you want to config neomake, you can use bootstrap functions.
+Within bootstrap functions, you can use vim script.
+For all the info about neomake configuration, please checkout `:h neomake`.

 **NOTE:** if you want to use  ale, you need:

 ```toml